Jack Foley (sound effects artist)

 Jack Donovan Foley (April 12, 1891 – November 9, 1967) was an American sound effects artist who was the developer of many sound effect techniques used in filmmaking.
 He is credited with developing a unique method for performing sound effects live and in synchrony with the picture during a film's post-production.
 Accordingly, individuals engaged in this trade are called "Foley artists".

-He worked on pictures such as Melody of Love (1928), Show Boat (1929), Dat Ol' Ribber, Dracula, Spartacus, and Operation Petticoat.
+He worked on pictures such as Melody of Love (1928), Show Boat (1929), Dat Ol' Ribber, Dracula (1931), Spartacus (1960), and Operation Petticoat (1959).
 For his work in Hollywood, Foley received the Motion Picture Sound Editors' Golden Reel Award.

 Early life and career

-Jack Foley was born on April 12, 1891, in Yorkville, New York, to Irish immigrants Margaret Donavon and Michael Foley.
+Jack Foley was born on April 12, 1891, in Yorkville, New York, to Irish immigrants Margaret Donovan and Michael Foley.
 Foley was raised in the area of Coney Island.
 Foley's parents were separated as Margaret lived with her father and four sisters.
 When Foley was sixteen, Margaret married Michael Gilmartin, the son of Sligo immigrants.
 Foley's biological father worked at the docks and was a volunteer firefighter as well as a singer and songwriter for local pubs.
 Foley grew up with James Cagney, Arthur Murray, and Bert Lahr being among his classmates.
 Foley's first job was as a clerk at the New York docks.
 During this time, Foley married Beatrice Rehm.
-They married in secret as Foley was Catholic, and Rehm was Protestant.
+They married in secret, as Foley was Catholic and Rehm was Protestant.

 In 1914, Foley and his wife moved to Bishop, California, as Foley disliked the New York weather.
 While in Bishop, during World War I, Foley worked for the American Defense Society guarding the Los Angeles water supply to ensure the water wasn't poisoned.
 He also worked at a Bishop hardware store.
 During this time, Foley became involved in the theatre and composed a few plays.
 He also wrote and drew comics for the local newspaper.

 During the early 1920s, many farm owners began selling their land to the city of Los Angeles for water rights as the city was growing at a rapid pace.
 This led to a decrease in wages for many of the locals, particularly those who worked in stores.
 Being personally affected, Foley began contacting several people he knew in the film industry.
 Along with the town's storekeepers, Foley led a publicity campaign to bring the film industry to Bishop to help stimulate the local economy.
 This endeavor was a success for Foley as he then scouted locations for film productions.
 This also led to Foley eventually working for Universal in various capacities, from a stuntman to a silent movie director.